6. Shift Instructions

 else s = 16

-Note that shift counts from 1 to 15 use the conventional binary encoding, but a count of zero is interpreted as meaning 16.
-Assemblers should reverse this, taking counts from 1 to 16 and encoding 16 as zero.
+Note that shift counts from 1 to 15 use the conventional binary encoding, but a count of 16 is encoded as zero.
+Assemblers should automatically limit shift counts to the range 1 to 16 and take care of the encoding.

 6.2.
 Left Shift